Catalog

 select DQL Access tables

-Note: When using these SQL statements on catalogs/schemas, a default catalog must be used or a catalog must be specified in the statement, otherwise an error would be raised.
+Note: When using these SQL statements on catalogs/schemas, a default catalog must be used in the current session or a catalog must be specified in the statement, otherwise an error would be raised.

 Example 1.
 Select data from "stock.quote" with filtering conditions: